goldshtn/linux-tracing-workshop/bpf-cpu.md

 #### Task 2: Profiling The CPU-Bound Part

+> As with all BPF-based tools, you will need a root shell to run the following commands.

 To understand where the application is spending CPU time (which, as we saw, is not most of the wall-clock time), run the following command:

 ```